April 28, 2020

-Dark chicken meat is preferred in this recipe because you really have to work hard to overcook it and it has the best flavor.
-You can just as easily substitute duck if you have it on hand but you would have to remove some of the extra fat (and save it for frying potatoes!)
+Dark chicken meat is preferred in this recipe because you really have to work hard to overcook it, and it has the best flavor.
+You can just as easily substitute duck if you have it on hand, but you would have to remove some extra fat (and save it for frying potatoes!)
 You can find both Maille and Edmond Fallot online and at specialty grocers.
-Since mustard doesn’t really go bad stock up!
-Edmond Fallot comes in many different flavors which can add an extra dimension to this recipe.
+Since mustard doesn’t go bad, stock up!
+Edmond Fallot comes in many different flavors, which can add an extra dimension to this recipe.
 A personal favorite is the green peppercorn mustard.
 Finally, getting the sauce to the right consistency at the end is annoying but worth it.
 It should just coat the back of a spoon.

 - 8 pieces of chicken with skin and bones, preferably dark meat – either 4 hind-quarters or 4 drumsticks and 4 thighs

-- 2 tablespoons dijon mustard, Maille Edmond Fallot if you can find it
+- 2 tablespoons dijon mustard, Maille, or Edmond Fallot, if you can find it

 - 8 ounces fresh mushrooms, any type that is your favorite